How To Order And understand Employment Background Checks

 Still another case we saw concerned a man charged with burglary.
 What was unknown from the arrest charges was that the person actually owned the apartment he was charged with burglarizing, but he had entered it without notice or permission from the tenant.

 The Fair Credit Reporting Act requires that, before information may be used adversely in employment decisions, it must be verified as the most up-to-date and recent information available.

 Clearly, a county criminal background search in one or more counties is the only possible way to comply with this requirement.

 Even the FBI web site says “A record provided to the subject for personal review contains only information maintained by the CJIS Division and may lack dispositional data and/or arrest records that are maintained only at the state level.

 What are the two primary responsibilities the FCRA requires of an Employer?

-A. The employer must obtain a signed consent form from the employment applicant, and providing the employment applicant with a written disclosure that a background check may be requested.
+A. The employer must obtain an a signed consent form from the employment applicant, and providing the employment applicant with a written disclosure that a background check may be requested.

 The forms that must be signed include the Authorization for Release of Information Form and the Disclosure Form.